Loyola University Hospital

-Loyola University Hospital is a 569-licensed-bed American hospital on the campus of Loyola University Medical Center in the western suburbs of Chicago, Illinois, which houses a Level 1 trauma center and a Ronald McDonald Children's Hospital.
+Loyola University Hospital is a 569-licensed-bed American hospital on the campus of Loyola University Medical Center in the western suburbs of Maywood, Illinois, which houses a Level 1 trauma center and a Ronald McDonald Children's Hospital.

+In 2011 the hospital opened a Geriatric Fracture Program to support elderly patients.

+In 2008 the hospital opened a new patient tower, costing $120 million.